eosphoros-ai/DB-GPT-Hub/README.md

 sh dbgpt_hub/scripts/gen_train_eval_data.sh
 ```

 In the directory `dbgpt_hub/data/`, you will find the newly generated training file example_text2sql_train.json and testing file example_text2sql_dev.json, containing 8659 and 1034 entries respectively.
+For the data used in subsequent fine-tuning, set the parameter `file_name` value to the file name of the training set in dbgpt_hub/data/dataset_info.json, such as example_text2sql_train.json

 The data in the generated JSON looks something like this: